albar965/littlenavmap-manual/src/en/MENUS.rst

 simulator database.
 This affects the map display, all information and all search windows.

+This is the default and recommended mode for all simulators.

 .. _navigraph-none:

 Do not use Navigraph Database